-Now I will be honest and admit that even though this is the final book in the trilogy, it is actually my first Claymore Straker book.
+I will be honest and admit that even though this is the third book in the series, it is actually my first Claymore Straker book.
 I am not sure if this is a good or bad thing.
 I know it is good because I am determined now to find the time to go back and read the first two books which are both sat waiting patiently for me on my kindle.
 What I am not sure of, is if I will be richer or poorer for knowing the reasons behind Straker’s exile from Africa in more detail.
 What I do know without doubt is that this is an absolutely brilliant action thriller and totally the kind of book that had me gripped from the very start.
 I wanted to know about Straker, I wanted to understand his past.
 I wanted to know what it was that so clearly haunted him, what truth it was that he needed to set free.
 Hardisty has created a wonderfully three dimensional character here, so much so that even though I know little of him at the start, I was immediately drawn to him and knew I would stick with him to the bitter end.

 Now this is not a neat and tidy novel in which good prevails over bad.
 If you understand anything of African history you will know that it could never be that simple.
 This book is actually almost depressing in its honesty, with a grim feeling of reality and authenticity in every page, every action and atrocity committed.
-There are some harrowing scenes in this book which may turn some people off; a scene involving a rape and also scenes of medical experimentation in which Black African’s are treated with complete contempt.
+There are some harrowing scenes in this book which may turn some people off; a scene involving a rape and also scenes of medical experimentation in which Black Africans are treated with complete contempt.
 Murdered at will in a senseless and at times most violent way.
 And it does not stop there, as any White African who supports the cause is also treated in much the same way, as Straker and his friend Eben Barstow will find to their cost.
 And yet, despite this honesty, it did not feel graphic or gratuitous in any way.
 It just felt like fact.

 The pacing ebbs and flows with the action but the tension is always there, whether Straker and the troops are in combat, or it is simply Straker and Eben who are acting alone, trying to find some kind of truth in what they are seeing.
 Eben is already in doubt about the honesty of the war and therefore more prepared to see the wood from the trees, but Straker takes a little longer to accept the truth.
 It is this gradual awakening and freeing of his mind, this realisation of what the war is truly about, which leads Straker and the reader on the journey of their lifetime.
 This was not a book to be rushed.
 This is one which required time and quiet contemplation as you read.
 You need to approach it with eyes wide open, ingest every word and accept the story as it is written.
 And yet, despite my saying this, it will still feel like a fast paced thriller which will have your nerves jangling and your heart thumping, fearing for Straker’s safety, even though the sane part of your brain knows that he survives to give testimony against those who would see him dead.

-The imagery in this book is so vivid that I could picture the scene with ease, feel the tension and the oppresive heat as it built; could sense Straker’s relief at the kindest of gestures and feel his horror at the brutality of what he witnessed.
+The imagery in this book is so vivid that I could picture the scene with ease, feel the tension and the oppressive heat as it built; could sense Straker’s relief at the kindest of gestures and feel his horror at the brutality of what he witnessed.
 It is hard to accept that we could live in a world where these kinds of atrocities could ever happen, let alone that it could have been in the past twenty to thirty years.
 Maybe Claymore Straker is a character of fiction but the facts that inspired this story are not.
 That makes my heart ache.
 That Paul E. Hardisty has managed to pull it together into a story which not only thrills but also saddens in equal measure, that brings forth such an array of emotions, is a true demonstration of skill.
 Well done, Sir.